smagr173/Hobbie/README.md

 }

 ```
-The DefaultFlatList component accepts two props:
+The DefaultFlatList component accepts two props:<br/>
-&nbsp; &nbsp;- data: array of data, in this case it contains the categories
+&nbsp; &nbsp;- data: array of data, in this case it contains the categories<br/>
-&nbsp; &nbsp;- renderItem: function that returns a component to render each item in the array
+&nbsp; &nbsp;- renderItem: function that returns a component to render each item in the array<br/>
 ```javascript
 // DefaultFlatList.js
 import React from 'react';